Marcus Silcock

 HOME STAGE LIVE READING

 On Wednesday June 9th, I am reading with the fabulous Colin Herd for Home Stage in the U.K. The event will be streamed live via Youtube.
-I’ll be reading animal prose poems from my book The Green Monk, as well as some new work from my manuscript in progress: Hermit Kingdom.
-Surrealistic, minimalist, and sometimes… Read more
+I’ll be reading animal… Read more.

 -